Send to a friend

 According to the UN’s Economic Commission for Africa (ECA), the continent imported 83 per cent of its food in 2013, despite more than half the population being smallholder farmers.
 Having a greater number of trained agricultural scientists would help increase yields for food grown in Africa, the meeting heard.

 “We import a ridiculous amount of food, and still many suffer from malnutrition,” said Dlamini Zuma.
 “All those initiatives to improve food security will not come to anything if we do not invest more in science and research, and get more young people into [agricultural sciences].”

 Carlos Lopes, who runs the ECA, added that African farming could be an economic springboard.
 “We could use agriculture and mining to diversify our growth, and to support the budding service sector,” he said.
-The African Union’s Agenda 2063, a 50-year development plan for the continent, says widening the use of modern agricultural technology would help secure a steady food supply and improve farmers’ contribution to economic growth.

 But a lack of know-how, infrastructure and equipment make this goal difficult to achieve, said Donald Kaberuka, a former president of the African Development Bank.
 He warned that sustained national investment, in particular in transport and communication infrastructure, is needed to make sure that new agricultural scientists can implement the technologies they develop.